nicholashopper/verde-mining/content/projects/project-a2-fixed-website.md

 ---
 category: update
-title: Website Finally Fixed!
+title: Website Fixed
-description: Verde Mining's website is, once again, fully functional
+description: Verde Mining's website is fully functional again
 cover: /img/verde-home-page.png
 gallery:
   - /img/daniel-f.jpg
 ---
 In recent events, Verde Mining has seen the addition of Daniel Fernandez, a UTPB senior, serving as an intern for the summer.
-In just a few short week, the team has now fixed the website that has been down for so long.
+With this addition to the team, the major problem with the website has been resolved.

+The team has some substatial projects in the works, so expect to see more activity from Verde Mining in the near future!